blockchainsllc/in3-docs/docs/api-c.md

 #### in3_response_t

 Response object.

 If the error has a length>0, the response will be rejected.

-The stucture contains the following fields:
+The structure contains the following fields:

 ```eval_rst
 =============== ============ ==================================